 Automatic repository failover

 Automatic repository failover means that if there is a problem with the active Tableau Server repository, the server will automatically switch to using the passive repository.
-This does not happen immediately, to protect against momentary issues with the repository that don't justify a switch, but if the repository is unavailable for more than five minutes, failover occurs.
+This does not happen immediately, to protect against ephemeral issues with the repository that don't justify a switch, but if the repository is unavailable for more than 1-5 minutes, failover occurs.
 For example, if the underlying PostgresSQL service fails, then failover will occur in about a minute.
 However other configuration problems may not trigger a failure for up to 5 minutes.

 For automatic repository failover to work, your Tableau Server installation needs: